pulsejet/memories/docs/hw-transcoding.md

 Note: VA-API acceleration may also work with some AMD GPUs.

 To configure VAAPI, you need to have `/dev/dri` available to the Nextcloud instance with the `www-data` in the group owning the drivers.
-You also need the correct drivers and a compatible version of ffmpeg installed (some older versions of ffmpeg are not compatible with modern hardware).
+You also need the correct drivers and a compatible version of ffmpeg installed (older versions may not work with modern hardware).

 NVIDIA GPUs support hardware transcoding using NVENC.